siansiansu/harvard-cs50/README.md

-# Solutions for the CS50 Course
+# Solutions for the CS50 course